What are they?

 - Timber cribbing, box-like arrangement of interlocking logs or timbers used to form a "crib", which is then filled with broken rock

-Shoreline managers are recommending that engineered shorelines add complexity to their designs to enhance the habitat value, by adding vegetation, different materials and surface roughness, minimizing vertical slopes and avoiding long straight stretches.
-Complexity usually supports more species and ecological functions than more simple designs.
+Scientists recommend that shoreline managers add complexity to the designs of engineered shorelines to enhance their habitat value by adding vegetation, different materials, and surface roughness; minimizing vertical slopes and avoiding long, straight stretches.
+Complexity of shoreline surfaces usually supports more species and ecological functions than simple designs.

-For additional explanations of shorelines types and other shoreline related terms, download the Terminology for the Hudson River Sustainable Shorelines Project (PDF, 1.2 MB).
+For additional explanations of shorelines types and other shoreline related terms, download these two documents, the Engineered Appoaches for Limiting Erosion along Sheltered Shorlines (PDF 3.2 MB)and Terminology for the Hudson River Sustainable Shorelines Project (PDF 1.2 MB).

 Why are they important?

-Shore zones are vital habitat for multiple life stages of many fish, birds, reptiles, amphibians and invertebrates.
-Different shore zones provide different kinds and levels of habitat, and when aggregated, can significantly influence life in the Hudson River ecosystem.
-Organic matter that is washed onto shore, or "wrack," is an important component of shoreline ecosystems, providing habitat for invertebrates and soil and organic matter and nutrients to both the upland terrestrial communities and aquatic ecosystem.
+Shore zones are vital habitat for multiple life-stages of many fish, birds, reptiles, amphibians, and invertebrates.
+Different shore-zones provide different kinds and levels of habitat, and when aggregated, can significantly influence life in the Hudson River ecosystem.
+Organic matter that is washed onto shore, or "wrack," is an important component of shoreline ecosystems, providing habitat for invertebrates, soil and organic matter, and nutrients to both the upland terrestrial communities and aquatic ecosystem.

 Shore zones are also vitally important to humans.
-Since the beginning of civilization shore zones have been used for transportation; agriculture; a source of water; waste disposal; a place to harvest plants, animals, and geologic resources; recreation; aesthetic and spiritual inspiration; and desirable sites to build homes, businesses, and factories.
+Since the beginning of civilization, shore zones have been used for transportation and agriculture; as a source of water; for waste disposal; to harvest plants, animals, and geologic resources; for recreation, scenic, and spiritual inspiration; and more recently, as desirable sites to build homes, businesses, and factories.

-Healthy shore zones provide many benefits: habitat for many species, recreation and harvestable resources for people, high plant production that provides food for animals on the land and in the water, capture of nutrients and toxins from the land, absorption of wave energy, improvement of water quality, and pathways for plants and animals to disperse or move.
+Healthy shore-zones provide many benefits: habitat for multiple species; high plant-production that is a source of food for animals on the land and in the water; capture of nutrients and toxins from the land; absorption of wave energy; improvement of water-quality; and pathways for plants and animals to disperse or move.

 Where are they?